ait-energy/matsim-drs/README.md

 # Carpooling

-This extension simulates dynamic carpooling.
+This extension simulates carpooling, i.e. agents driving a private car pick up riders for a part of their trip.
 The assignment of carpooling driver to rider is done before each QSim iteration.

 The simulated modes of transport are: